 Purchased for long term living, with elderly parents in mind, these first-time home builders required a single-story home that connected to the garden while offering spaces for multi generational living, all within the rules of a gated estate.

 The Dream Actualised (Design Response)

-Purchased for long-term living, with elderly parents in mind, this contemporary farm-house design pushes the boundaries of estate guidelines, bringing an industrial look to traditional style.
-This is softened by use of timber elements, whilst maintaining ease of use through single-story access.
+This contemporary barn-style design pushes the boundaries of estate guidelines, bringing an industrial look to the traditional style.
+This is softened by the use of timber elements, whilst maintaining ease of use through single-story access.

 The glass link floats above a pond and densely planted courtyard space, leading onto a large volume, open plan living/dining and kitchen space.
 This space makes use of a portal frame structure, enabling the complete opening of indoor space to an extended outdoor patio.
 Further garden connection is provided by full-height windows framing views of the internal courtyard.

 Bedroom spaces, connected to the garden courtyard, are arranged away from the main entertainment spaces ensuring privacy, whilst maintaining optimal orientation.
 A boma, bordered by a large pool, extends the indoor-outdoor relationship of the master suite, providing additional gathering space linked to the patio whilst retaining a sense of privacy.